Welcome to Vamos

 Compiling and installation

-$ make
+$ make -j10

-$ make install
+$ STATIC=1 make

-or $ PREFIX=/path/to/install make install
+$ make localpuma

 Workflow (example)